fire-eggs/ComicViewer/README.md

 - Plugged memory/resource leaks
 - Asynchronous archive loading (don't have to wait for the entire zip file to load)
 - 01/03/2016: if you open a *single* image in a folder, the program will now open *all* images in the folder.
+- 04/02/2016: attempt to handle archives-containing-archives.
+Not asynchronous.